rafid29mehda/All-About-ECG/Feature Extraction/README.md

 ### Why Are These Important?

-Dimensionality reduction makes your analysis faster and easier:
+Dimensionality reduction makes the analysis faster and easier:
 - **PCA** reduces dozens of features (e.g., QRS amplitudes, entropies) to a few components that capture most of the variation.
 - **t-SNE** helps visualize high-dimensional ECG data in 2D or 3D, making it easier to spot patterns.
 - These techniques improve machine learning performance by removing redundant or noisy features.